 Oh yes.
-The pressure to attend college came from all sides in my life.
+The pressure to attend college came from all sides of my life.
 I think that’s why I rebelled against it for so long.
 Both my parents are college grads and the concept is especially important to my mom, who thinks you can’t have a successful life without a degree.
 But the pressure also came from random people on the street and at work who wanted to know what I was doing with my life.
 I also felt sad that all of my friends were going and I wasn’t.

 Describe the kinds of jobs you’ve had in life so far.

 Too many.
-Office assistant at a media company, various food service jobs at coffee shops and chocolate shops and malls, receptionist at a dance school, arthropod handler and bugarium floor attendant (yup that was as weird as it sounds), bookkeeper/accounting assistant, personal assistant, nanny…
+Office assistant at a media company, various food service jobs at coffee shops and chocolate shops and malls, receptionist at a dance school, arthropod handler and bugarium flood attendant (yup that was as weird as it sounds), bookkeeper/accounting assistant, personal assistant, nanny…

 What is your current job?

 I was laid off due to COVID-19 and am currently a full time student.